 The Provost shall consider the written decision of the Grievance Hearing Committee concerning a Grievance only on the basis of the record accumulated to that point, together with an appeal, if any, by the Grievant.
 An appeal by the Grievant must be submitted to the Provost within five (5) working days after receipt of the written decision of the Grievance Hearing Committee and must provide reasons for the appeal.
 Failure of the Grievant to file an appeal within this period shall constitute acceptance of the Grievance Hearing Committee decision.
 No party may introduce new substantive issues for the Provost's review.
-The Provost shall overturn a decision of the Grievance Hearing Committee was unfair, unreasonable, arbitrary, capricious, or discriminatory.
+The Provost shall overturn a decision of the Grievance Hearing Committee only if there is a finding that the decision of the Grievance Hearing Committee was unfair, unreasonable, arbitrary, capricious, or discriminatory.